Tonight (I'm Lovin' You): Music video

 A music video for the song was filmed early December 2010.
 The video was shot over four days in Los Cabos, Baja California Sur, Mexico and Los Angeles.
 It featured rapper Ludacris and was directed by BBGun (Alex Bergman, Maxim Bohichik) and Parris.
 Iglesias explains that it's "a little more cinematic, a little more of a long story."
 Before the video premiere, two snippets of the music video were offered as teasers through his official website.
-The video for the clean version was premiered on 22 December 2010.
+The video for the clean version was premiered on 22 December 2010, one month after the release of the song.

 In the video, Iglesias visits a strip club and an attractive woman (Kristen Carpenter) catches his eye.
 The pair are then shown kissing in the toilets of the venue between scenes of clubbers dancing.
 Ludacris raps his verse in the back of a taxi, flanked by four ladies.
 Iglesias then lays out to meet another woman (Natalia Obradovicova) in Mexico and the pair have sex in a hotel room.
 Then the girl from the strip club and Iglesias' new lover meet and realize that he's been two-timing.
 The next scene shows several women writhing provocatively on a bed, all attracted to Enrique (this does not happen in the clean version).
 Iglesias sails off on a boat with the two women while the last scene shows the two women look into each other's eyes and the video ends as they share a lesbian kiss.

 The entertainment portal DesiHits said that "all of Enrique's videos have been hot, but 'Tonight (I'm Lovin' You)' takes the crown as it is quite a provocative clip."
 Jocelyn Vena from MTV explained "Iglesias has noted that when he sat down to record the song about being straightforward with a lady about his intentions to bed her, he didn’t want to sound 'arrogant'.
 It seems that, while this video will never be 'Hero', we're excited to see what Enrique has up his sleeve for the clip for this very, very special track."

-In France, the Conseil supérieur de l'audiovisuel decided to censor the video and that of Rihanna's "S&M" which can only be broadcast by TV channels after 10 p.m.
-The video was ranked at #4 at the Best Videos of 2011 by MTV.
-Different versions of the video together have been viewed over 250 million times.